 Consulting the CFO or lead accountant is an appropriate first step, and may correct the problem, but most corporate frauds cannot be fully resolved by solely examining the company’s financials.
-There are a number of illicit schemes – such as cash-skimming, kickbacks and bribery – that do leave an audit trail that can be easily traced in the company books to identify the culprits.
+There are a number of illicit schemes – such as cash-skimming, kickbacks and bribery – that do not leave an audit trail that can be easily traced in the company books to identify the culprits.
 In other cases, suspicious transfers to third parties can be successfully identified in the financial statements, but the beneficiaries – and their connection, if any, to internal employees and executives – are unfamiliar and unknown.
 Missing links in the payment chain may exist if funds have been transferred to shell corporations, money mules or foreign entities, which are common occurrences in vendor fraud, wire fraud, payment schemes and internet fraud.

 Asset Searches on Employees and Executives

 If there are suspicions of internal corporate fraud, but the specific employees who participated in the scheme have not yet been identified, then an asset search by experienced investigators can be useful for discreetly vetting potential suspects in two key ways: